 Linagliptin (By mouth)

-Used together with proper diet and exercise to control blood sugar levels in patients with type 2 diabetes.
+Treats type 2 diabetes.
+Used together with proper diet and exercise to control high blood sugar levels.

 When This Medicine Should Not Be Used